Should the DCI/SMPTE 431 digital cinema standards be updated for RGB LASER projectors?

 You can watch RGB laser projection with (almost) REC 2020 color space and higher contrast ratios in Dolby Vision and IMAX Laser cinemas.

-These cinemas can reach higher light levels and use bright colors that is not possible in ordinary cinemas.
+These cinemas can reach higher light levels and use bright colors that are not possible in ordinary cinemas.

 Read a review of both here.